Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 Note: the configuration and use of this strategy differs in ASP.NET Core 2.1 and ASP.NET Core 3.1+.

 Uses the `__tenant__` route parameter (or a specified route parameter) to determine the tenant.
-For example, a request to "https://www.example.com/contoso/home/" and a route configuration of `{__tenant__}/{controller=Home}/{action=Index}` would use "contoso" as the identifier when resolving the tenant.
+For example, a request to "https://www.example.com/initech/home/" and a route configuration of `{__tenant__}/{controller=Home}/{action=Index}` would use "initech" as the identifier when resolving the tenant.
 The `__tenant__` parameter can be placed anywhere in the route path configuration.
 This strategy is configured as a singleton.

 **ASP.NET Core 3 or higher**
- The route strategy is made improved in ASP.NET Core 3 due to the new endpoint routing mechanism.
+ The route strategy is improved in ASP.NET Core 3 due to the new endpoint routing mechanism.
 Configure by calling `WithRouteStrategy` after `AddMultiTenant<T>` in the `ConfigureServices` method of the `Startup` class.
 A different route parameter name can be specified with the overloaded version.
 Then in the app pipeline make sure to call `UseRouting` before `UseMultiTenant`:

 ```cs
 public class Startup